HelpMe-Pls/Life-Engineering/Frontend/CSS/Flow layout.md

 - Elements that have `display: block` will stack in the **vertical** direction, regardless of their size.
 - In Flow layout, background colors and borders are truly meant to be _in the background_.
 The content will float on top.
 - Elements can be completely removed from the page by using `display: none` (e.g. a button which is set to `display: none` cannot be clicked or focused).
 The catch is it still takes memory for that element.
-- You can shift things in the *inline* direction with `margin-left` and `margin-right`, since that pushes it around in the inline direction, but you can't give it a `width` or `height`.
+- Inline elements have their width and height determined by the content they contain.
+You can shift them in the *inline* direction with `margin-left` and `margin-right`, since that pushes it around in the inline direction, and explicitly setting a `width`, `height` or any vertical layout property doesn't have any effect.
 - `inline-block` treats elements as **inline** _externally_ and **block** _internally_.
 So the term `inline-block` works outside-in.
 Properties like `width` and `margin-top` have no effect on an `inline` element, but they do work on `inline-block` elements.
 A big downside with `display: inline-block`: It disables line-wrapping.
 - To vertically align the content of a cell in a table or vertically position an image in a line of text, use [`vertical-align`](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align).
 ---